dobladov/koreader-node-sync-server/README.md

 openssl req -nodes -new -x509 -keyout certificates/server.key -out certificates/server.cert
 ```

-Run the server
+## Run the server

 ```
 npm start
 ```
+By default the server will run on http://localhost:3000

-Check that is running
+## Check that is running

 ```
 curl -k https://localhost:3000/healthcheck